FORT-GH/simplegistyc/README.md

 ## Python library calls

-<i>Please note: ./tests provides some examples that can be reproduced / applied.<br>
 We assume:
 - TOKEN: is the GIST access token
 - FILEPATH: the name of the imaginary file (with extension)